-Laser hair removal is one of the most in-demand laser treatments among men and women.
+Laser hair removal is one of the most in-demand beauty treatments among men and women.

 If you are considering cosmetic laser training, chances are you have probably heard myths about this treatment.

-During training at National Laser Institute, you will learn how to safely administer laser hair removal treatments – and debunk a few myths along the way!
+During laser training at National Laser Institute, you will learn how to safely administer laser hair removal – and debunk a few laser hair removal myths along the way!

 Laser Hair Removal Myths

-We searched the Internet to bring you the top five laser hair removal myths:
+We searched the Internet to bring you the top laser hair removal myths and facts:

 Myth 1: Laser hair removal is unsafe

 Perhaps this is the most talked about myth.
 There has been a longstanding belief that this popular medical aesthetics treatment is unsafe, causing bad burns or damage to the skin.
 In fact, laser hair removal equipment is always approved before it’s made available to consumers.
-The pulses of light energy used during the treatment is designed to heat and destroy only the hair follicles, leaving the surrounding skin undamaged.
+The pulses of light energy used during a laser hair removal treatment are designed to heat and destroy only the hair follicles, leaving the surrounding skin undamaged.
+When booking a laser hair removal treatment, make sure the beauty clinic uses a laser system approved by the FDA.

 Myth 2: Laser hair removal is instant